LAGuide

 Although this causal-counter spot located in the colorful Mercado La Paloma in South LA might look like any other food stall you’d find in America, don’t be fooled: we gave Holbox a 9.5/10 rating, the second-highest in the whole city.
 Why?
 Super fresh, inventive seafood dishes that’ll make you question all other seafood you’ve ever eaten.
 There are giant Baja scallops, buttery and soft, and doused in tongue-searing aguachile sauce.
 Tacos come with deep-fried rockfish, diver scallops topped with pickled fennel, and inky, jet-black braised octopus.
 But the main event here is kanpachi and uni tostada, an eye-popping dish with heaps of sea bass ceviche, chopped lime and onions, and uni all but hanging off a freshly fried tostada.
 You need to order this.

 If you have a working Spectrum connection and an Instagram account, chances are, you’ve heard of Courage Bagels.
-Everyone from the New York Times to our very own Editor in Chief claims that this tiny Virgil Village shop pumps out bagels that are (gasp) even better than the ones made in New York City.
-Which, of course, is a really big deal if you grew up on the East Coast or, like, care about that kind of stuff.
-But even if you don’t, a trip to Courage Bagels should be at the top of your to-do list.
+This tiny Virgil Village shop pumps out bagels that are (gasp) even better than the ones made in New York City.
+Needless to say, a trip here should be at the top of your to-do list.
 The order-at-the-window spot specializes in Montreal-style bagels—a denser, crispier version than what you’ll find in New York, and are topped with unique ingredients like salmon roe, heirloom tomatoes, handfuls of dill, or cucumbers that taste like they were picked that morning.
 Lines tend to get pretty long here (we’re talking hour-plus), so either come right when they open or be prepared to wait.

 Ask 10 people in LA what the best taco in town is and you’ll get 15 different responses.
 Ask us, and we’ll tell you it’s Mariscos Jalisco’s taco de camaron.
 This classic seafood truck on an industrial stretch of Boyle Heights—they also have three other locations now—only has one taco on the menu (among various tostadas, ceviches, etc), but it is downright glorious.
 Deep-fried and stuffed with massive, sweet shrimp, and topped with salsa and fresh avocado, this is arguably the most iconic plate of food in the city, and no trip to LA is complete without trying it.